Table of Contents

-In nature (including within the human body), matter is rarely encountered as a pure substance.
+In nature (including within the human body), the matter is rarely encountered as a pure substance.
 Substances bind together and depending on the bond, they exhibit different features.
-Substance mixtures, such as cholesterol or calcium phosphate deposition, are responsible for the increase in flow resistance of the blood, and thus for arteriosclerosis.
+Specific combinations of substances, such as cholesterol or calcium phosphate deposits, increase the resistance to blood flow, resulting in arteriosclerosis.

-Just as much as they are harmful, however, substance mixtures may also be very helpful.
-Such is the case when vital iron is formed, stored and released as needed in the liver in the form of ferritin crystals.
+However, substance mixtures may also be useful, for instance, when the iron is formed, stored and released as needed in the liver in the form of ferritin crystals.

-The mole fraction is the amount-of-substance fraction and is based on the number of moles in a gas or liquid mixture.
+The mole fraction is the amount of substance based on the number of moles in a gas or liquid mixture.

-Example: A mole of air is based on 80 % nitrogen and 20 % oxygen.
-Therefore, the mole amount equates to 0.2 oxygen and 0.8 nitrogen.
+Example: A mole of air is based on 80% nitrogen and 20% oxygen.
+Therefore, the mole fractions are 0.2 oxygen and 0.8 nitrogen.

-A mass fraction is the percent amount of a dissolved substance in relation to the entire mass of the solution.
+A mass fraction is the proportion of a dissolved substance relative to the entire mass of the solution.

 States of matter

-The states of matter describe the physical states of a substance and depend on temperature and pressure.
-There are three different states:
+The states of matter define the physical states of a substance depending on temperature and pressure.
+The 3 different states include:

-- Solid: A fixed alignment and bond between the atoms.
+- Solid, containing a fixed alignment and bond between the atoms.

-- Gas: There is almost no bond between the atoms.
+- Gas, with almost no bond between the atoms.

-When measuring blood pressure, the dynamic pressure in the blood is measured.
-If this pressure is too high, it can be lowered via greater speed of flow.
-To do so, the volume flow must increase or the flow resistance must be lowered.
+Blood pressure is a measure of the dynamic pressure in the blood.
+If this pressure is too high, it can be reduced by increasing the speed of flow, i.e., either by increasing the volume flow or lowering the flow resistance.

-The expiratory air must pass through a narrowing in the vocal chords – the so-called glottis.
-Rheology is the science that describes how high the flow resistance or the volume flow must be to open or close the glottis, the relationships between those factors and what the Bernoulli equation states.
+The expiratory air must pass through a narrowed portion or glottis in the vocal cords.
+Rheology is the study of deformation and non-Newtonian flow of liquids as well as the plastic flow of solids.
+It can be used to describe how high the flow resistance or the volume flow must be to open or close the glottis, the relationships between those factors, and the Bernoulli equation states.

 The flow of ideal liquids and gases is illustrated with streamlines.
-The streamlines are drawn thicker the higher the flow speed is.
-There are two types of flow:
+The streamlines are thicker at higher flow speeds.

-- Laminar flow: Despite obstructions or constrictions, the lines do not cease but rather continue onward.
+- Laminar flow: In a laminar flow, despite obstructions or constrictions, the lines do not cease but rather continue onward.

-- Turbulent flow: There is turbulence in obstructions or constrictions.
+- Turbulent flow: The turbulent flow is characterized by cessation of flow due to obstructions or constrictions.

 Flow resistance and Hagen-Poiseuille’s law

-If a body is placed into a liquid, it undergoes a force that, in many cases, turns out to be proportional to the density of the fluid, to the square of the flow speed and to the cross-sectional area.
+If a body is placed in a liquid, it is subjected to a force that, in many cases, turns out to be proportional to the density of the fluid, to the square of the flow speed, and to the cross-sectional area.

 Newton’s Law states that every force is counteracted by an equal force (Newton’s action-reaction principle).
-This counteracting force is described as the resistance of a body.
-It is dependent on the viscosity, internal friction and obstructions in the flow.
+This counteracting force is described as the resistance of a body and is dependent on viscosity, internal friction, and obstructions in the flow.

-The flow resistance is calculated with the Hagen-Poiseuille equation:
+The flow resistance is calculated using the Hagen-Poiseuille equation: